 - The Music Library will only create digital copies of works that are being taught in the course.
 These files are strictly for non-commercial, educational uses, and will only be made available to students currently enrolled in the class.

-- A student must log in to OAK (Vanderbilt’s online course management software) in order to access streaming audio files.
+- A student must log in to Blackboard (Vanderbilt’s online course management software) in order to access streaming audio files.
 This authentication requirement prevents others from having access to these files.

 - In compliance with copyright and Fair Use, the Music Library will provide streaming audio transmissions for the following audio materials:

 - Whole or partial performances of all non-dramatic musical works, including all music other than opera and musicals.

 - Reasonable and limited portions of dramatic musical works, including opera and musicals.

 - In compliance with copyright and fair use, the Music Library will not digitize or stream the following audio materials:

 - Materials specifically designed for classroom use and student purchase, such as audio anthologies accompanying textbooks.

 - A recording made or purchased illegally, or that the Music Library knows or has reason to believe was made or purchased illegally.

 - Materials that exceed the nature, scope, or intent of fair use as judged by the Music Library staff.

 - The library or the course instructor should own an original copy of the work.
 If the library does not own the work, a good faith effort will be made to purchase it.